-This review was conducted, including all campuses, in compliance with the requirements of the Drug-Free Schools and Communities Act and implementing regulations.
+The University conducted this review on all campuses, in compliance with the requirements of the Drug-Free Schools and Communities Act and implementing regulations.

-The review is intended to be a full, University-wide, cross-campus review of the effectiveness of how the University addresses alcohol and other drugs on its campuses.
+The review is intended to be a full, University-wide, cross-campuses review of the effectiveness of how the University addresses alcohol and other drugs on its campuses.

-The review examined:
+The University's review examined:

 - 1. Current policies pertaining to alcohol and other drugs for students; - 2.
 Current policies pertaining to alcohol and other drugs for employees; - 3.
 Notifications to students and employees of the standards of conduct, policies, laws, types of violations, health risks and consequences of violations, and treatment options related to alcohol and other drugs; - 4.
 Programs in place that are provided regarding the abuse of alcohol and other drugs; - 5.
-Most recent data collected regarding arrests and violations referred for disciplinary actions involving alcohol and other drugs on campus and in University programs; and - 6.
-Results of the Kansas State University Spring 2020 American College Health Association-National College Health Assessment II report from Lafene Health Services' biennial student survey on students' usage and habits involving alcohol and other drugs.
+Most recent data collected regarding arrests and violations referred for disciplinary actions involving alcohol and other drugs on campus and in university programs; and - 6.
+Results of the Kansas State University Spring 2020 American College Health Association-National College Health Assessment II report, a biennial student survey from Lafene Health Services (the main campus student health center) on students' usage and habits involving alcohol and other drugs.